AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-org-readiness.md

 ## Assess and audit your Adobe Analytics implementation

-Perform a thorough assessement and audit of your Adobe Analytics implementation, focusing on the following key areas:
+Perform a thorough assessment and audit of your Adobe Analytics implementation, focusing on the following key areas:

 * Current users